 Example: pin node placement through deployment overrides

 Themanaged_spec.overrides field tunes the runner’s own pod, not sandbox pods.
-Use it when the runner needs specific tolerations, node selectors, or runtime classes to land on the right nodes.
+Use it when the runner pod requires specific tolerations, node selectors, or runtime classes to land on the right nodes.

 - CLI